 "The most effective way consumers can protect their financial and legal position is to use a builder registered with the Victorian Building Authority, specifically in the categories of 'Domestic Builder Unlimited' or 'Domestic Builder – Limited Swimming Pools'," SPASAVIC CEO Brendan Watkins said.

 “And without doubt the best way to ensure a stress-free experience is to use a SPASAVIC Pool Builder Member."

 There are three essential questions prospective pool or spa owners should ask -

 1. Are you a Registered Building Practitioner?

-2. Are you a SPASA Pool Builder Member?
+2. Are you a SPASAVIC Pool Builder Member?

-3. Do you use a SPASA Pool Construction Contract?
+3. Do you use a SPASAVIC Pool Construction Contract?

 Unregistered and inexperienced pool builders can talk unwitting homeowners into accepting all of the responsibility for occupational health and safety, building faults or structural failures of the pool or spa by getting them to become Owner Builders.

 This means that the builder avoids having to provide domestic building insurance for works over $16,000 - which is mandatory for all registered pool builders.